 It’s time to make a mental shift.
 Every time you imagine what your kid will be doing when they grow up, play this game: If Millennials would like it then Generation Z won’t.

 Your kid won’t build their own brand.
 Generation Z thinks social media is ridiculous and they don’t even use their real names in email.
 Though really, how could they?
 All the real names in gmail were taken by the time Gen Z got there.
-Generation Y built their social capital by looking perfect on Instagram.
+Millennials built their social capital by looking perfect on Instagram.
 But Generation Z has no interest in looking pristine.

 Your kid won’t climb ladders.
 Generation Z is unimpressed with the idea of disruption.
 The Internet has been disrupting everything since the 90s.
 Generation Z wants to put things back together in a way that creates justice for all.
 MBA applications will continue to decrease because Gen Z wants to elevate institutions rather than elevate themselves.
 And you don’t need an MBA if you want to stick with everyone else.